NuevoFoundation/workshops/content/english/android-tictactoe/android-setup.md

 ---
 Follow the steps below to get Android Studio installed on your computer.
 If you already have Android Studio installed, open it up and skip to the next step!

-These steps have examples for installing on Windows computers, however the steps are similar for other types of computers as well.
+These steps have examples for installing on Windows computers.
+However, the steps are similar for other types of computers as well.

 ## Download and Install Android Studio
 1. [Download Android Studio](https://developer.android.com/studio/) for your operating system.